Fanger History, Family Crest & Coats of Arms

 Early History of the Fanger family

-Another 153 words (11 lines of text) covering the years 1793 and 1879 are included under the topic Early Fanger History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Fanger research.
+Another 108 words (8 lines of text) covering the years 1793 and 1879 are included under the topic Early Fanger History in all our PDF Extended History products and printed products wherever possible.

 Fanger Spelling Variations